embar-/pdsa-grapher/README.md

 ### Option 2: run GitHub code via PyCharm
-1. Open PyCharm on your computer.
-2. Create new project using version control:
+1. Open PyCharm on your computer and choose to create a new project using version control:

    1. either on the Welcome screen, click on "Get from VCS" or "Clone Repository",

    2. either in other project go `File` > `Project from Version Control`.

-3. In the pop-up window, enter GIT the Repository URL: `https://github.com/embar-/pdsa-grapher.git`
+2. In the pop-up window, enter GIT the Repository URL: `https://github.com/embar-/pdsa-grapher.git`
-4. Select a directory on your local machine where you want the project to be cloned.
+3. Select a directory on your local machine where you want the project to be cloned.
-5. Click the "Clone" button to start cloning the repository.
-6. PyCharm will automatically propose to create a virtual environment and install dependencies from `requirements.txt`.
+4. Click the "Clone" button to start cloning the repository.
+PyCharm will automatically propose to create a virtual environment and install dependencies from `requirements.txt`.
-7. Once PyCharm opens the project, run `main.py`.
-You may need choose the virtual environment at the first run.
+5. Once PyCharm opens the project, run `main.py`.
+You may need indicate the virtual environment at the first run.

 ### Option 3: Docker app from local sources
 Alternatively, you can run program using Docker by using local source code: